ysyk2021/the-power-of-employee-morale-and-motivation-increasing-engagement-productivity-and-performance/src/chapter-10-2.md

-# Final Thoughts on the Power of Employee Morale and Motivation for Increasing Engagement, Productivity, and Performance

 In this book, we have explored the importance of employee morale and motivation and provided strategies for increasing engagement, productivity, and performance.
 We have discussed the impact of low morale and motivation on an organization and the benefits of high morale and motivation.